rickhellenthal/DevDays-BotFramework-Workshop/Labs/Lab03.md

 -   Create a new folder in the solution called `CognitiveModels`.
 -   Open a new terminal and navigate to the newly created folder
 -   run `npm i -g botdispatch`
--   run the following command.
-For the filename you can enter 'dispatcher'.
-The luisAuthroingKey is located under 'Azure Resources' in the LUIS portal under the label 'primary key'.
+-   run the command as stated below.
+For the filename you can enter `dispatcher`.
+The `luisAuthroingKey` is located under `Azure Resources` in the LUIS portal under the label `primary key`.
     ```
     dispatch init -n <filename-to-create> --luisAuthoringKey "<your-luis-key>" --luisAuthoringRegion westeurope
     ```